Uganda is reviewing its decision to impose taxes on the use of social media and on money transactions by mobile phone, following a public backlash.

 Activists argue that while the amount may seem little, it represents a significant slice of what poorer people are paying for getting online.

-There is also a 1% levy on the total value of mobile phone money transactions, affecting poorer Ugandans who rarely use banking services.
+There is also a 1 per cent levy on the total value of mobile phone money transactions, affecting poorer Ugandans who rarely use banking services.

 The taxes came into effect at the beginning of the month.